-The outboard engines are equipped with power tilt and trim mechanisms.
+Most outboard models are equipped with power tilt and trim mechanisms.
 The purpose of power tilt is to raise the engine(s) for launching, loading or trailering.
 Power trim may be used to adjust the boat's planing performance and running attitude.
 See power trim, page 52 and 72, in Sportfish, Cruisers, Yachts Owner's Manual.

-Trim refers both to the weight distributions inside the boat and to the angle of thrust of the engine.
-The angle of thrust of the engine forces the bow up or down.
+Trim refers both to the weight distributions inside the boat and to the angle of thrust of the drive unit.
+The angle of thrust of the drive unit forces the bow up or down.
 The trim tabs on your boat also control the trim of the boat, similar to the power trim.
 Refer to the Trim Tabs section in Chapter 8 for additional information.